Follow

 # Tailwind and its dependencies: PostCSS, Autoprefixer

-yarn add tailwindcss@latest postcss@latest autoprefixer@latest --dev
+yarn add tailwindcss postcss autoprefixer --dev

 PostCSS configuration